Foxst5r/d3-visualization/README.md

-Geo map using geo-world-map to display city population of entire world through pixel scale
+Geo map using geo-world-map to display missing/dead migrants of entire world through pixel scale